England in the High Middle Ages: Economy and demography

 Many hundreds of new towns—some of them planned communities—were built across England, supporting the creation of guilds, charter fairs and other medieval institutions which governed the growing trade.
 Jewish financiers played a significant role in funding the growing economy, along with the new Cistercian and Augustinian religious orders that emerged as major players in the wool trade of the north.
 Mining increased in England, with a silver boom in the 12th century helping to fuel the expansion of the money supply.

-England was known at this time for the production of wool, which became the most important export.
-Sheep farming flourished, particularly in regions such as the Midlands and Yorkshire, and English wool was highly prized in continental markets, especially in Flanders where it was processed into high-quality cloth.
-In addition to wool, leather, beer, fish and meat were also exported, and luxury goods such as wine, spices, silk and other textiles were imported.
-These imports were mainly aimed at the wealthier sections of the population and the nobility.
-Both local and international trade became increasingly important.
-The development of a dense network of markets and fairs promoted regional trade, while international trade linked England more closely with Europe.

 Cities such as London, York, Winchester and Norwich developed into trading centres and benefited from increasing urbanisation.London, the largest trading centre, had a major port on the Thames and maintained close trading links with Flanders, France, the Baltic and the Mediterranean.
 The Hanseatic League which dominated trade in northern Europe also played a role in the exchange of goods between England and the Baltic neighbours.
 English ports such as Boston and Lynn became important transhipment centres for the wool trade.
 Norman kings and later the Plantagenets encouraged trade by regulating tariffs and taxes and granting trading privileges to foreign merchants.